-We trace the path of ENSO anomalies from the tropical Pacific to the northern hemisphere polar regions and the North indices chosen to highlight the ENSO teleconnection to the North Atlantic.
-The El Niño and La Niña forcing does not vary seasonally in our experiments, thus is not shown.
-ERA5 values are included for reference (see Supplementary Table 1 for years included in the ERA5 composites), although direct comparison with the model runs is difficult due to the idealized experimental setup.
-The convective response of the tropical atmosphere to SST anomalies is represented by the meridional divergent wind at 100 hPa defined in the region 0°-20°N, 160°-220°E (Figure 2 a).
-As expected, the positive anomalies for El Niño are greater than the negative La Niña anomalies, however, the ERA5 anomalies are more symmetric for La Niña.
-We also see there is no significant difference between the experiments.
-This is not surprising given the small biases in the tropical troposphere, and reasonably small improvements in the tropics between the control and bias corrected experiments (Figure 1).
+We trace the path of ENSO anomalies from the tropical Pacific to the Northern Hemisphere polar regions and the North Atlantic.
+Following from Fig. 3 in Jiménez-Esteve and Domeisen (2019) our Fig. 2 shows the anomalous response of indices chosen to highlight the ENSO teleconnection to the North Atlantic.
+The El Niño and La Niña forcing does not vary seasonally in our experiments and thus is not shown.
+ERA5 values are included for reference (see Table S1 for the years included in the ERA5 composites), although direct comparison with the model runs is difficult due to the idealized experimental setup.
+The convective response of the tropical atmosphere to SST anomalies is represented by the meridional divergent wind at 100 hPa defined in the region $0-20^{\circ}$ N, $160-220^{\circ}$ E (Fig. 2a).
+As expected, the positive anomalies for El Niño are greater than the negative La Niña anomalies; however, the ERA5 anomalies are more symmetric for La Niña.
+We also see there is no significant difference between the bias-corrected experiments.
+This is not surprising given the small biases in the tropical troposphere and reasonably small improvements in the tropics between the control and bias-corrected experiments (Fig. 1).
 The anomalous divergence creates a Rossby wave that leads to a deepening (El Niño) or weakening (La Niña) of the Aleutian low.
-We measure this using an Aleutian Low Index (ALI), defined as the SLP between 35°-60°N, 180°-240°E, indicated by the green box in Figure 1 i.
+We measure this using an Aleutian low index (ALI), defined as the SLP within 35-60° N, 180-240° E, indicated by the green box in Fig. 1i.
 The response of the ALI is proportional to the tropical divergence, with the anomalous negative El Niño response being greater than the positive La Niña response.
 Again, there are no clear differences in the anomalous response between the different climatologies.
-However, in contrast to the tropical regions, the FullBC and TropBC runs have reduced Aleutian Low biases compared to the CTRL and StratBC runs (Figure 1 i-l), implying that the response of the Aleutian Low to an ENSO signal is not dependant on model biases.
+However, in contrast to the tropical regions, the FullBC and TropBC runs have reduced Aleutian low biases compared to the CTRL and StratBC runs (Fig. 1i-l), implying that the response of the Aleutian low to an ENSO signal is not dependent on model biases.
 The modelled ALI anomalies have a greater magnitude than ERA5.